Stirling wants Yorkshire Carnegie to savour local favour

 “What is gold for me is that we have another professional organisation who are extremely successful in their code working in the same building.

-“Not many clubs in England would have the opportunity to bounce ideas off each other like that and have that availability of resource.
+“Not many clubs in would have the opportunity to bounce ideas off each other like that and have that availability of resource.
 They are successful for a reason, and I want to tap into that.”

 The relationship between League and Union has always been fractious, and at times Leeds has been no different despite its past existence as a dual-code club.